mpataws/iotanium/README.md

   -   - Have the following items gathered in previous steps, prepared to share with the lab attendees:

-          - The AWS API-Gateway `ServiceEndpoint` value
+          - The AWS API-Gateway `ServiceEndpoint` GET- values above
           - The AWS IoT Core `Endpoint` value
           - The certificate file (GUID.cert.pem)
           - The private key file (GUID.private.key)